-For over a decade, agile methodology has proved to be a panacea to all the developmental ills faced by software developers.
-This incremental and iterative method of development defined and paved a whole new way to how software delivery worked.
-This also resolved the glitches and costly deadline misses that regimental methods brought in.
+For over a decade, agile methodology has proved to be a panacea to all or any of the developmental ills faced by software developers.
+This incremental and iterative method of development defined and paved a whole new way for how software delivery worked.
+This also addresses the issues and prevents missed deadlines caused by rigid methodologies.

 Now, with evolving needs,